KSP-RO/SolverEngines/GameData/SolverEngines/Readme_SolverEngines.txt

 Changelog:

+v3.11.0
+* Respect KSP's flow and Isp multipliers as well as our own.

 v3.10.0
 * Respect KSP's use of fuelFlowGui field, instead use our own massFlowGui field.
 (Used for Waterfall compatibility etc.)